peano88/bazel_nvim/README.md

     query = { -- options for the bazel query command split = "horizontal", -- split direction
         args = "", -- additional arguments
-        select_default_path = "", -- default path to use when selecting a path/target
+        select_default_path = nil, -- default path to use when selecting a path/target
     },
     test = { -- options for the bazel test command split = "horizontal", -- split direction
         args = "", -- additional arguments
-        select_default_path = "", -- default path to use when selecting a path/target
+        select_default_path = nil, -- default path to use when selecting a path/target
     },
     gazelle = { -- options for the bazel gazelle command split = "horizontal", -- split direction